Antique Sterling Silver Flatware Value: What Your Set Is Really Worth

 • Coin: Used on American silver before 1860 (90% silver).

-What Is The Scrap Value vs. Collector Value?
+What Is the Scrap Value vs. Collector Value of Sterling Flatware?

 Identifying these marks manually can take hours.
 Using the Antique Identifier app, you can simply take a photo and get an instant result.